-The Environmental Impact Statement is the document produced after studying the potential environmental impacts of a proposed project.
+The Environmental Impact Statement (EIS) is the document produced after studying the potential environmental impacts of a proposed project.
 The EIS will provide all relevant details on the project and its effect on the environment.
 This document should provide a summary level of detail adequate to allow the average reader to make an informed decision on the project.
 This document will include a broad range of data including information on the developer, schedule, and the detailed description of the project, regulatory framework, and review of alternatives, environmental management plans, socioeconomic factors, environmental impacts, mitigation, monitoring and reclamation.
-The EIS is used as the principal objective in order to predict the expected impacts.

 The completion of the EIS requires gathering necessary resource information, conducting field investigations, and using scientific methods to evaluate potential interactions between the environment and activities associated with the undertaking.
-The EIS would be accompanied by supporting appendices, the baseline study report and the environmental assessment that will provide technical detail on specific issues, assumptions and modelling projections.
+The EIS would be accompanied by supporting appendices, the baseline study report and the environmental assessment that will provide technical detail on specific issues, assumptions and modeling projections.
 These supporting documents would be more technical.

-An Environmental Impact Statement must be written by an experienced professional with expertise in environmental issues of specific concern to the undertaking.
-It is the proponent's responsibility for preparing the Environmental Impact Statement and any associated costs involved with the study.
-The Environmental Impact Statement should be prepared in a well-organized document in order to provide reviewers with enough information to understand what is being proposed and the environment in which the project is to be located.
-The Environmental Impact Statement could be achieved by an independent consulting firm chosen by and paid for by the proponent.
+An EIS must be written by an experienced professional with expertise in environmental issues of specific concern to the undertaking.
+It is the proponent's responsibility to prepare the EIS through an independent environmental evaluator at the cost of the proponent.
+The EIS should be prepared in a well-organized document in order to provide reviewers with enough information to understand what is being proposed and the environment in which the project is to be located.
+The EIS could be achieved by an independent consulting firm chosen by and paid for by the proponent.
 The proponent can be provided with a list of reliable and unanimous consulting firms that will act as a third party without prior intentions or unintended biasness.